 - Angus Smillie is Head of Conveyancing and based at our Bridgnorth office.
 Angus is a Solicitor with in excess of 30 years post-qualification experience.
 Scott Vanes is also a qualified Solicitor specialising in residential conveyancing from our Bridgnorth office.
 Scott also attends to enfranchisement, Lease extensions and other aspects of leasehold conveyancing having trained with a national firm in Birmingham.

-- Alex Thompson, a qualified Solicitor, is supervising Director of Conveyancing at our Wolverhampton office.
-Katherine Watson is an experienced Conveyancer of 20 years as is Liz Ashford who has 15 years of conveyancing experience.
+- Alex Thompson, a qualified Solicitor, is supervising Director of Conveyancing at our Wolverhampton office and Katherine Watson is an experienced Conveyancer of 20 years.
 Nikyle Bains is a Conveyancing Paralegal.

 - Our costs for acting in obtaining a Grant of Probate on behalf of the Executors named in a Will start from £500 plus VAT but this will depend upon the complexity of the Estate and value and nature of the assets within it.
 Our costs will range upwards from this if you would wish us to act in the administration of the Estate itself and such cost will depend on the anticipated work involved.
 Please contact us to discuss the nature of your matter and we can advise as to our costs in more detail.Common expenses would include:-

 - £155 (HM Courts & Tribunal Service Probate fee)

 - £7 (Oath for Executors where there is a Will and one Executor)

 - Providing you with a dedicated and experienced probate solicitor to work on your matter